probcomp/bayeslite/doc/bql.rst

 ``PROBABILITY OF VALUE <value> [GIVEN (<constraints>)]``

    Function of one implied column.
-Returns the probability of density of the value of the BQL expression *value* for the implied column.
+Returns the probability density of the value of the BQL expression *value* for the implied column.
 If *constraints* is specified, it is a comma-separated list of ``<column> = <value>`` terms, and the result is the conditional density given the specified constraint column values.